eclab/edisyn/README.md

 Different synthesizer editor panel types can have different collections of CCs.
 And mapped CCs are permanent until you clear all CCs for the synth by choosing *Clear CCs*.

+### Per-Synth Specific Notes and Bugs

+Gotchas and important things to know are contained in the <b>About</b> Tab in each synth editor window.
+You should read it before using the editor for that synth.

 ## Caveats